How do taxes work for hosts?

 Value Added Tax

-If your country of residence is part of the European Union, you may need to assess Value Added Tax (VAT) on the services you provide.
-We encourage you to consult a tax advisor in your area for more insight or if you need assistance assessing VAT on the services you provide.
+If your country of residence is part of the European Union or China, you may need to assess Value Added Tax (VAT) on the services you provide.
+We encourage you to consult a tax advisor in your jurisdiction for more insight or if you need assistance assessing VAT on the services you provide.

-Additionally, Airbnb is required to collect VAT or JCT on its service fees in countries that tax Electronically Supplied Services.
-Currently, that includes all countries in the EU, Switzerland, Norway, Iceland, South Africa, and Japan.
+Additionally, Airbnb is required to collect VAT on its service fees in countries that tax Electronically Supplied Services.
+Currently, that includes all countries in the EU, Switzerland, Norway, Iceland, South Africa, and Albania.